Joint and Several Liability in NC

 N.C.
 Gen. Stat.
 1B-1

-Defines the right of contribution among joint tortfeasors, establishing that when one defendant pays more than their proportional share, they may seek reimbursement from other at-fault parties.
+Defines the right of contribution among joint tortfeasors, establishing that when one defendant pays more than their pro rata share, they may seek reimbursement from other at-fault parties.

 How Contribution Works

-After you collect your damages, the defendant who paid can turn around and sue the other at-fault parties for their proportional share.
+After you collect your damages, the defendant who paid can turn around and sue the other at-fault parties for their pro rata shares.
 Here is how it typically plays out:

 - You recover your damages from the defendant with the deepest pockets (or the best insurance)